 Recipe and photo sourced from lmld.org

-For a delicious, colorful snack creation, gather your kids’ favorite fruits and a couple kabob sticks and let them create their own fun pineapple fruit kabobs.
-Here is a great rainbow fruit skewer for some inspiration that anyone would love
+For a delicious, colorful snack creation, gather your kids’ favorite fruits and a couple of kabob sticks and let them create their own fun pineapple fruit kabobs.
+Here is an excellent rainbow fruit skewer for some inspiration that anyone would love.